asish918/kdu-coursework/backend/assignments/1/README.md

 - testConcurrentTransactions1: Tests concurrent execution with different input
 - testConcurrentTransactionsMediumFile: Tests concurrent execution with medium file
 - testConcurrentTransactionsLargeFile: Tests concurrent execution with large file
-- testExecuteTransactionImplementsRunnable: Confirms ExecuteTransaction implements Runnable
+- testExecuteTransactionImplementsRunnable: Confirms org.example.ExecuteTransaction implements Runnable

 Detailed JavaDoc comments are included with each test case.

-The tests utilize pre-populated test data and assertions to validate the system functionality.
+The tests utilize pre-populated test org.example.data and assertions to validate the system functionality.
-Different input data sets are used to ensure robust testing.
+Different input org.example.data sets are used to ensure robust testing.

 ## Necessary files and functions
 Your src/main/java should have the following files:
-- `Main.java` - which is the starting point of the program
+- `org.example.Main.java` - which is the starting point of the program
-- `ExecuteTransaction.java` - which is the main class which executes each type of crypto transaction and implements the Runnable interface
+- `org.example.ExecuteTransaction.java` - which is the main class which executes each type of crypto org.example.transaction and implements the Runnable interface

-## executeTransactions function in Main.java
+## executeTransactions function in org.example.Main.java

-Main class should have a function named `executeTransactions` which takes below input and executes the transactions from the incoming transaction data JSON files.
-This function needs to be called in the `main` function to execute the incoming transactions and should use ExecuteTransaction class for processing each transaction.
+org.example.Main class should have a function named `executeTransactions` which takes below input and executes the transactions from the incoming org.example.transaction org.example.data JSON files.
+This function needs to be called in the `main` function to execute the incoming transactions and should use org.example.ExecuteTransaction class for processing each org.example.transaction.
 - Definition - `public static void executeTransactions(JsonNode jsonTransactions, CountDownLatch latch) {}`

 ### Input Format